hakimel/reveal.js/README.md

 ### Auto-sliding

 Presentations can be configured to progress through slides automatically, without any user input.
-To enable this you will need to tell the framework how many milliseconds it should wait between slides:
+To enable this, you will need to tell the framework how many milliseconds it should wait between slides:

 ```javascript
 // Slide every five seconds